 250ml milk, buttermilk or sour cream

-The use of milk produces a light and moist cake, for a light and airy cake, replace the milk with buttermilk, and for a denser cake, use sour cream.
+Note: For a light & moist cake, use milk.
+For light and airy cake, use buttermilk.
+For denser cake, use sour cream.

-3. Add eggs in batches, beating well after each addition.
-Beat for 1 minute after the last addition.
+3. Add eggs in 3-4 batches.
+Beat well after each addition.
+After the last addition, beat for 1 minute.

-4. On low speed, add 1/3 of the flour together with the salt, and mix until combined.
-Add remaining flour and milk in two batches.
+4. Add 1/3 of flour and salt.
+Mix until combined.
+Add remaining flour and milk in two batches (ends with milk).

-5. Turn batter out into pan and smooth the surface with a spatula.
+5. Pour batter into pan and smooth the top with spatula.

-7. Remove cake from oven and cool completely, upside down, on the wire rack before removing from pan.
+7. Remove cake and let it cool completely in upside down position on the wire rack.